 Northrop Grumman Elects Roshan Roeder Corporate Vice President and President, Defense Systems; Mary Petryszyn to Retire

-/EIN News/ -- FALLS CHURCH, Va., Sept.
-22, 2022 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation (NYSE: NOC) announces that its board of directors has elected Roshan Roeder corporate vice president and president, Defense Systems sector, effective October 17, 2022.
+FALLS CHURCH, Va., Sept.
+22, 2022 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation NOC announces that its board of directors has elected Roshan Roeder corporate vice president and president, Defense Systems sector, effective October 17, 2022.
 Roeder will succeed Mary Petryszyn, who has announced her intent to retire effective January 13, 2023.

 "Roshan is a seasoned executive with extensive experience leading a broad spectrum of businesses," said Kathy Warden, chair, chief executive officer and president, Northrop Grumman.
 "With her leadership, our Defense Systems businesses will continue to thrive as they deliver mission-critical capabilities for our customers."